Reflections on From Inactivity to Independence

 Embedding practice across systems

-While the report rightly focuses on the impact at resident and team level, it also contains themes that point to system-wide transformation, something central to the aims of both the It’s All About People Personalisation Programme and Our Shared Agreement.
+While the paper rightly focuses on the impact at resident and team level, it also contains themes that point to system-wide transformation, something central to the aims of both the It’s All About People Personalisation Programme and Our Shared Agreement.

 For example, there is clear alignment with: